PelionIoT/pelion-ready-example/README.md

 * True Random Number Generator (TRNG)
 * Real Time Clock (RTC)

-Additionally, to use the Pelion Client, the microcontroller needs to support the following in Mbed OS (latest version preferred) or in a compatible driver library:
+Additionally, to use the Device Management Client, the microcontroller needs to support the following in Mbed OS (latest version preferred) or in a compatible driver library:

 * A storage device (SDcard, SPI Flash, Data Flash)
-* IP connectivity (Ethernet, WiFi, Cellular, 6LoWPAN, Thread)
+* IP connectivity (Ethernet, Wi-Fi, Cellular, 6LoWPAN, Thread)

 For the Firmware update over the air (FOTA), you need the following:

 * [FlashIAP](https://github.com/ARMmbed/mbed-os/blob/master/drivers/FlashIAP.h) - Flash In-Application Programming (IAP).
-* [Mbed Bootloader](https://github.com/ARMmbed/mbed-bootloader) or a bootloader compatible with Pelion Client.
+* [Mbed Bootloader](https://github.com/ARMmbed/mbed-bootloader) or a compatible bootloader.
 * TCP connection - the current Firmware Download client only supports HTTP download over TCP (this will be resolved in a future release, so that CoAP blockwise transfer will be used for UDP connections).

 ### References